adamw/website/content/blog/2011-06-13-after-confitura-2011.md

 dsq_thread_id:
   - 1057971689
 categories:
-  - Arquillian
-  - AWS
-  - CDI
-  - Cloud
+  - testing
-  - Dependency Injection
+  - conferences
-  - Java
+  - aws
-  - JBoss
+  - jee
-  - Portable extensions
+  - cloud
-  - Uncategorized
+  - dependency injection
-  - Weld
+  - java

 ---
 [Confitura 2011][1] went past very quickly, it was a great conference and a great occasion to meet with the polish Java community on the [SPOINA][2] after-party.